julien6387/supvisors/docs/configuration.rst

     As written before, the |Supervisor| configuration can be different for all |Supvisors| instances, including the definition of groups and programs.

-.. important:: *Convention for application names when using patterns and symbols*
+.. important:: *Convention for application names when using patterns and signs*

     When the hashtag is used for the application ``identifiers``, |Supvisors| cannot rely on the |Supervisor|
     configuration to map the application instances to the |Supvisors| instances.